Restaurant Used Oil Collection

 Documentation filed after every visit

 Used oil collection manifest..
-Documents each pickup date, volume, and registered hauler identity — the 3-year record LA County requires operators to retain and produce on demand during health or CalRecycle inspections.
+Documents each pickup date, volume, and CDFA-licensed IKG transporter identity — the per-load record LA County requires operators to retain and produce on demand during health or CDFA inspections.

-Registered hauler certification..
-Confirms the collection company holds active CalRecycle registration, which transfers liability protection to the restaurant and satisfies the hauler-verification requirement under §118945.
+CDFA IKG transporter license..
+Confirms the collection company holds an active CDFA IKG transporter license, which transfers liability protection to the restaurant and satisfies the hauler-verification requirement under §114197.

 Collection schedule agreement..
 Written pickup frequency commitment used to demonstrate a compliant waste-management program — useful when an LA County Environmental Health inspector asks how used oil is being managed.